ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     hpvs sb pubkey --config "${SB_DIR}/sb_config.yaml" --name "${BUILD_NAME}"
     ```

+    !!! info

+        Connections to the secure build server are secured using mutual tls.
+This means that proper certificates and keys have to be used on the client side to access these files (as well as when doing the previous secure build commands).
+This adds a layer of security to make sure that the `public key` and `manifest files` are authentic and securely distributed.

 5. Check that your application manifest and signing key were retrieved

     ``` bash